ckeditor/ckeditor5/packages/ckeditor5-image/docs/image.md

 category: features
 ---

-The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins which implements various image-related features:
+The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins that implement various image-related features:

 * {@link module:image/image~Image} implements basic support for images,
-* {@link module:image/imagetoolbar~ImageToolbar} adds image feature's contextual toolbar,
+* {@link module:image/imagetoolbar~ImageToolbar} adds the image feature's contextual toolbar,
 * {@link module:image/imagecaption~ImageCaption} adds support for captions,
 * {@link module:image/imagestyle~ImageStyle} adds support for image styles,
-* {@link module:upload/imageupload~ImageUpload} adds support for uploading dropped or pasted images (note: it's currently located in the [`@ckeditor/ckeditor5-upload`](https://www.npmjs.com/package/@ckeditor/ckeditor5-upload) package but it will be moved to the `@ckeditor/ckeditor5-image` package).
+* {@link module:upload/imageupload~ImageUpload} adds support for uploading dropped or pasted images (note: it is currently located in the [`@ckeditor/ckeditor5-upload`](https://www.npmjs.com/package/@ckeditor/ckeditor5-upload) package but will be moved to the `@ckeditor/ckeditor5-image` package).

 <info-box info>
-	The first 4 features (so all except the upload support) are enabled by default in all builds.
+	The first four features listed above (so all except upload support) are enabled by default in all builds.
 They are also included in the {@link module:presets/article~Article Article preset}.
 </info-box>

 ## Base image support

 The {@link module:image/image~Image} feature adds support for plain images with just the `alt` attribute set.
-That translates to the following HTML:
+This translates to the following HTML:

 ```html
 <figure class="image">